ULHPC/tutorials/advanced/Bioinformatics/README.md

 3. discuss the parallelization capabilities of these applications

 ## Prerequisites
+When you look at the [software page](https://hpc.uni.lu/users/software/) you will notice that some of the applications are part of the *lcsb* software set.
+The modules in this set are not visible be default.
+To use them within a job you have to do:

+	(node)$> module use $RESIF_ROOTINSTALL/lcsb/modules/all

+If you want them to always be available, you can add the following line to your `.bash_private`:

+	command -v module >/dev/null 2>&1 && module use $RESIF_ROOTINSTALL/lcsb/modules/all

 This tutorial relies on several input files for the bioinformatics packages, thus you will need to download them before following the instructions in the next sections: